-The First Year Assessment Program is designed to assess student learning outcomes in general education and to use the data to continuously improve the teaching and learning experience as well as enhance the effectiveness of the program, processes and services.
-All first time freshmen will take a battery of cognitive and non cognitive instruments, complete portfolios, participate in survey research and personal development and self-assessment activities.
-First Time freshman are required to take the CBASE (College Basic Academic
+The First Year Assessment Program is designed to assess student learning outcomes in general education and to use the data to continuously improve the teaching and learning experience as well as enhance the effectiveness of the program, processes, and services.
+All first-time freshmen will take a battery of cognitive and non-cognitive instruments, complete portfolios, participate in survey research and personal development and self-assessment activities.
+First Time freshmen are required to take the closely with representatives from the various Community and Junior Colleges to ensure students are provided firsthand knowledge on admission requirements, course articulation, and available academic support services.

-Subjects Examination with Essay).
+CBASE (College Basic Academic Subjects Examination with Essay).
 Sophomores are required to take the Post CBASE after completing the following courses: Art Appreciation, Introduction to Biology, English Composition 1 & 2, World Literature, English Option, Health, History of Civilization 1 & 2, College Algebra, Psychology, and University Success.